Frequently Asked Questions

 Kansas Pain Management accepts most insurance plans, including government-sponsored plans and private commercial insurances.
 Our complete list of accepted insurances changes frequently, so be sure to call our office (913-339-9437) or your insurer to verify contracting status.
-Kansas Pain Management accepts most plans from the following payers:
+Kansas Pain Management accepts most plans.

 For MRI, we accept all carriers listed above except:

 Additionally, medical liens and some insurances not listed above are accepted on a case-by-base basis.
 If your insurance company is not listed above, please call our knowledgeable front desk staff at 913-339-9437 for more information.
 Our office staff will work with you to explain your insurance benefits to you which often involves out of network benefits.
 We will work with you to make sure that if you are out of network we set up a plan that makes it affordable for you to see us.

 Our doctors focus on advanced interventional pain so our office can treat nearly any kind of pain.
 You can count on a thorough examination and your doctor will recommend the treatment option that he or she believes will best treat your condition.
 As for what procedures we offer, veiw our list of traditional as well as cutting edge procedures available to our patients.
 You will find a complete list of procedures, pain information and a whole lot more.